fleetdm/fleet/docs/Get started/FAQ.md

 ## Is Fleet MIT licensed?

-We have different licenses for portions of our software which are noted in the [LICENSE](https://github.com/fleetdm/fleet/blob/main/LICENSE) file in our docs.
+Different portions of the Fleet software are licensed differently, as noted in the [LICENSE](https://github.com/fleetdm/fleet/blob/main/LICENSE) file.
 The majority of Fleet is MIT licensed.
 Paid features require a license key.

 ## What is your commitment to open source stewardship?